List on Bids44 →

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: ₹2,000-5,000 budget for wear-and-tear at this age, plus one major repair likely in years 3-4 of ownership.
+Annual running cost estimate: Budget ₹2,000-₹4,000 for wear-and-tear at this age, plus one major repair like a battery or screen replacement is likely in years 3-4 of ownership.

 Known Issues — Reported by Real Realme GT 7 Pro Owners